The Best Cheap Automatic Cars to Buy in 2025

 Hyundai Santa Fe (2006-2012)

 The Hyundai Santa Fe was good value when it was a new car, and it makes a fine and affordable second-hand SUV.
 With a budget of around £5-6,000, you'll be looking at a Santa Fe that's covered 100,000 miles or so.
-The thirsty V6 petrol engine with a four-speed automatic tends to be cheaper than the 2.2-litre diesel with its five-speed auto', although for the sake of sensible running costs we'd always go for the diesel.
+The thirsty V6 petrol engine with a four-speed automatic tends to be cheaper than the 2.2-litre diesel with its five-speed auto', although for the sake of sensible running costs (and CO2 emissions, if you care about the environment) we'd always go for the diesel.
 It has plenty of mid-range pulling power, which also renders the Santa Fe a great budget tow car.

 Automatic examples are easy to find, as most large SUV buyers tend to prefer them.
 The transmission in a Santa Fe of this age may not be as responsive as the best modern six-speed or eight-speed automatics, but gear changes are smooth enough.

-It doesn’t have the sort of interior quality that’s going to make it feel like a cut-price Range Rover but you get a lot of car for your money with the Santa Fe.
+It doesn’t have the sort of interior quality that’s going to make it feel like a cut-price Range Rover but you get a lot of car for your money with the Santa Fe, even with entry-level versions.
 It's a big and roomy thing, and there’s a choice of five-seat and seven-seat models.
 The third row isn't especially roomy if you choose a seven-seater, but it's handy to have.
-To drive, the Santa Fe puts comfort above agility, but that's no bad thing with a large SUV.
+From behind the steering wheel, the Santa Fe puts comfort above agility, but that's no bad thing with a large SUV.

 If your budget stretches a little further, then a Hyundai’s sister brand Kia makes an excellent SUV in the form of the Sportage, which is also available as an automatic, and a little more cash might just bag you a 2010-2014 model.